You are about to erase your work on this activity. Are you sure you want to do this?

 parameterization, this would be simple to compute, because then the arc

 length is in a one-to-one ratio with the variables.
 Hence Let’s state this as a

-A vector-valued function is parameterized by arc length if Such a parameterization
+A curve traced out by a vector-valued function is parameterized by arc length if

 It is nice to work with functions parameterized by arc length, because computing

 the arc length is easy.
 If is parameterized by arc length, then the length